ZayLpursuit/Budget-app-backend/README.md

      - `name` - a string, the name of the transactions.
      - `amount` - a number, the amount of the expenditure/income.
      - `from` - a string, where this expense/income has come from.
      - `category` - a string.
-As a bonus, this can be an options menu. (optional)
+As a bonus, this can be an options menu.

 1. The following is present on the "Show" page
      - `date` - a string, in any format.
      - `name` - a string, the name of the transactions.